 That 10-17 year old girl is stated in all endings to have celestial origin as well, so its not terribly surprising.
 She at least has The Gift, as she learns way faster than any of her rivals, though may just be too poor to attend classes regularly, or lazy.

-The Touhou cast has two Shinto goddesses, Kanako Yasaka and Suwako Moriya.
-The first is a goddess of the wind and the sky, while the second is a goddess of mountains (though she's also strongly associated with frogs).
+Most of Touhou's goddesses were introduced in Mountain of Faith: Autumn goddesses Shizuha Aki, goddess ofcolouring the leaves when autumn comes, and her younger sister Minoriko Aki, goddess of the abundant harvest.
+Then there's the curse goddess Hina Kagiyama, though she is described as technically being closer to a youkai since she lives off of misfortune rather than faith.
+On the top of the hierarchy there's the Shinto goddesses, Kanako Yasaka and Suwako Moriya.
+The first is a mountain goddess of the wind and the sky, while the second is a native goddess of earth and curses (though she's also strongly associated with frogs).
 Their shrine maiden, Sanae, also falls under this since she's an arahitogami, a being who is both fully god and fully human at the same time (which is what the emperor of Japan was once considered).

 Vagrant Story has several examples.
 Sydney is probably the weakest example in this trope, because while he starts the by taking a crossbow bolt to the heart and ripping it out, he doesn't display much sheer power in anything except summoning monsters.
 Guildenstern briefly ascends to this level before Ashley Riotkicks his ass.
 Ashley is the last one to ascend to this state, and everyone acquired this power by grafting the Blood Sin to their back.